ClanCats/Hydrahon/README.md

 select * from `users` order by `name` desc, `created_at` asc
 ```

-When passing an array you can also define the direction as array value.
+When passing an array, you can also define the direction as array value.

 ```php
 $users->select()->orderBy(['name', 'created_at' => 'desc']);